The Curious Incident of Swindon in Popular Culture

 Even as a child I suspected there was something fairly unspectacular about Swindon.
 I don’t mean that in a nasty way – I just knew it didn’t have the exoticism or historical monuments or tourist drawcards of other parts of the world.
 For example, for a long time the most interesting things I knew about it were

-• The town’s most favoured son is Isambard Kingdom Brunel, a 19th century railway man.
-Isambard was important enough to have the shopping centre name after him.
+- The town’s most favoured son is19th century engineer and railway man Isambard Kingdom Brunel.
+Isambard was important enough to have the shopping centre named after him.

-• There is a crazy ‘multiple roundabouts’ roundabout in Swindon locals call The Magic Roundabout.
-Family lore has it that Nanna used to take the long way around town to avoid it.
-It was apparently voted ‘the fourth scariest junction in Britain’ in 2009 (putting it’s tagline in the same class as The Flight of the Conchords’ ‘fourth popular folk parody duo’).
+- There is a crazy ‘multiple roundabouts’ roundabout in Swindon that locals call The Magic Roundabout.
+Family lore has it that my Nanna used to take the long way around town to avoid it.
+It was apparently voted ‘the fourth scariest junction in Britain’ in 2009 (putting it’s tagline in the same class as The Flight of the Conchords’ ‘fourth most popular folk duo’).

-• Something whacky and complicated happened with Swindon Town Football Club in the 1990s that saw them move up and down the divisions in the league
+- Something crazy and complicated happened with Swindon Town Football Club in the 1990s that saw them move up and down the divisions in the league.

 In recent years however this has all changed.
 It seems that no matter where I look in popular culture Swindon’s there, giving me a “and you thought I wasn’t cool” kind of glance.